 - Get an adult to get a match ball if it goes on the road

 Let's make our roads and footpaths safe and accessible for everyone who uses them.

 Our traffic wardens will be patrolling known parking pressure points during the season.

-Our aim is to work with you to make summer and twilight sports fun and safe for all.
+Our aim is to work with you to make our sports season fun and safe for all.